Mark Davies / September 2025

 years now, as "alternatives to (untrustworthy) AI".
 These supposedly

-cutting-edge webinars on "corpora and AI" proposed nothing new or helpful, in
+cutting-edge webinars on "corpora and AI" provided nothing new or helpful, in

 2. At a top